Azure/PSRule.Rules.Azure/docs/rules/en/Azure.Storage.SoftDelete.md

 Cloud Shell storage with the tag `ms-resource-usage = 'azure-cloud-shell'` is excluded.
 Storage accounts used for Cloud Shell are not intended to store data.

+Storage accounts with:

-Storage accounts with hierarchical namespace enabled to not support blob soft delete.
+- Hierarchical namespace enabled to not support blob soft delete.
+- Deployed as a `FileStorage` storage account do not support blob soft delete.

 ## LINKS